CycloneDX/cdxgen/README.md

 ## War file support

-cdxgen can generate a BoM file from a given war file.
+cdxgen can generate a BOM file from a given war file.

 ```shell
 # cdxgen -t java app.war